Puma SWOT Analysis

 2. High product innovation

 Puma’s strong sporting goods brand is a major strength that provides the ability to attract customers to products, including entirely new product lines.
-In this SWOT analysis, the brand is an internal factor that helps achieve growth by increasing the company’s share of the global market for athletic shoes, apparel, accessories, and equipment.
+In this SWOT analysis, the brand is a competitive advantage and an internal factor that helps achieve growth by increasing the company’s share of the global market for athletic shoes, apparel, accessories, and equipment.
 On the other hand, high product innovation is among Puma’s strengths, considering product development efforts.
-For example, the corporation continuously seeks new ways to improve its footwear, such as through the integration of computing technology.
-This internal factor is supported through Puma’s corporate structure, which involves teams dedicated to innovation for product design and development.
-The global supply chain is another strengthening internal strategic factor in this SWOT analysis of the sporting goods business.
-Moreover, the company’s global distribution and sales network is a strength that enables extensive access to the international market.
+For example, the corporation continuously seeks new ways to improve its footwear, such as through computing technology in design and production.
+This internal factor is supported through Puma’s organizational structure (corporate structure), which involves teams dedicated to innovation for product design and development.
+Control of the global supply chain is another strengthening internal strategic factor in this SWOT analysis of the sporting goods business.
+Moreover, the company’s large-scale access to its global distribution and sales network is a strength that enables extensive access to the international market.
 These two internal factors are a result of the company’s strategic efforts to build its business network for a globally competitive enterprise that exploits regional economic benefits, such as low labor and material costs in some regions and high selling prices in others.
-The strengths in this SWOT analysis are used to drive the business toward reaching Puma’s corporate vision and mission statements.
+The strengths in this SWOT analysis are competitive advantages that drive the business toward reaching the goals of Puma’s mission statement and vision statement.

 The SWOT analysis model includes weaknesses, which limit, hinder, or decrease Puma’s business development.
 These internal factors are usually linked to problems in the sporting goods business, such as in strategic planning, product design, and business process operations management.
 Puma has the following weaknesses: